ampus Tutorial Services provides one-on-one tutoring with an emphasis on modeling study strategies and providing opportunities to practice them.

 The link gives 13 tips to be a better active listener, such as restating and summarizing what youve heard as well as giving feedback.

-Elmhurst College's Suggestions for Active Listening
+"Skills You Need" Suggestions for Active Listening

 This link provides specific tips to becoming an active listener.
 Set a purpose for learning, minimize distractions and asking follow up questions are all part of being an active learner, this site explains those in more detail and gives many more tips.